Must-Do Baltimore Experiences for First-Time Visitors

 Grab a Baltimore-Brewed Beer

 Baltimore was once known as a wet city due to its aversion to Prohibition rules, so it’s safe to say we have no shortage of watering holes.
 Here, you can enjoy a beer in a converted church or try a cocktail in an award-winning speakeasy.
-We’re also home to the only stateside Guinness brewery, Open Gate, as well as a host of local craft breweries and distilleries.
+We’re also home to Guinness Open Gate Brewery as well as a host of local craft breweries and distilleries.
 Whether you’re looking for a place to pregame a Ravens or Orioles game, enjoy a romantic evening or try something experimental, there’s a Baltimore bar for every occasion.

 Spend the Day by the Bay